Vaaranam Aayiram: Filming

 Principal photography commenced on 24 November 2006 in Chennai.
 In April 2007, it was announced that a 10-day shoot in Afghanistan would be followed by shooting in Malaysia, Russia and the United States, thus Vaaranam Aayiram was the first Tamil film being shot in Afghanistan.
-However, the film only completed a shoot at the University of California in Berkeley and shooting was not held in Afghanistan.
+However, the film only completed a shoot at the University of California, Berkeley and shooting was not held in Afghanistan.

 In November 2007, when filming in the United States was still ongoing, Menon decided to send the reels back to Chennai.
 Two of the production managers were assigned the task of bringing the reels to the producer's office; however, the pair decided to stay in Singapore for a couple of days before returning to Chennai.
-Following their arrival in Chennai, it was discovered that the reels went missing in the hotel they stayed at in Singapore, but a search by the police proved unsuccessful.
-The whole crew was in a fix as the reels held fight scenes, songs and other scenes worth $500,000 (₹1.5 crore).
+Following their arrival in Chennai, it was discovered that the reels went missing in the hotel they stayed at in Singapore, and a search by the police proved unsuccessful.
+The whole crew was in a bind as the reels held fight scenes, songs and other scenes worth $500,000 (₹1.5 crore).
 Soon after, the reels were found with the Singapore airport authorities.

 The team later shot few schedules in Chennai during January 2008 and was completed within a month.
-In April 2008, a song was filmed by an assistant cameraman with a high-tech camera, costing about Rs.
-1.5 crore, fastened to his hip.
-While the assistant was moving behind the actors canning the shots, he tripped unexpectedly and the camera broke to pieces.
-The shot resumed a day later with a similar camera.
 The team further shot sequences in Kashmir and Delhi, and continued intermittently so that Suriya could work on his commitments for Ayan.
 Filming ended in August 2008, after one year of production.